Rome, Italy

 ACADEMIC FOCUS

-This program will be of particular interest to students in Architectural Studies, Environmental Studies, Sociology, Urban Studies, Media and Society, Entrepreneurial Studies, European Studies, and Italian Studies.
+This program will be of particular interest to students in Studio Art, Art History, Architectural Studies, Environmental Studies, Urban Studies, Media and Society, Entrepreneurial Studies, European Studies, and Italian Studies.

 This program is open to all sophomores, juniors, and seniors in good social and academic standing with a minimum GPA of 2.5.
 Students will be required to have successfully completed (with a C- or better) ITAL 101 during the fall semester preceding the program.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.